dpmaturana/nodocrisis/README.md

 **Rule-based path:** Deterministic evaluation using the 6 boolean flags.
 Always runs.
 Produces a proposed status without LLM dependency.

-**LLM path (Claude):** The flags, scores, and evidence quotes are passed to Claude with a structured prompt.
-Claude proposes a status and returns reasoning text.
+**LLM path (Gemini):** The flags, scores, and evidence quotes are passed to Gemini with a structured prompt.
+Gemini proposes a status and returns reasoning text.
 This path is optional — if unavailable or low-confidence, the system falls back to rule-based.

 ### 7 Safety guardrails